 Starting Your CRM Software Comparison

-Before you begin your CRM software comparison project, we recommend that you start by defining your requirements.
+Before you begin to compare CRM software, we recommend that you start by defining your requirements.
 Using a CRM system requirements template, you can define and rank your most important CRM features and requirements.
-Start with the list above, and then ask your organization to see what other requirements you need.
+Start with the CRM features list above, and then ask your organization to see what other requirements you need.

 Shortlisting CRM Vendors

-Once you’ve defined the features and requirements that are most pertinent to your organization, create a list of matching CRM vendors.
-When it comes to your selection process, there are several steps you’ll need to take.
+Once you compare CRM features and requirements and define which are most pertinent to your organization, create a list of matching CRM vendors.
+When it comes to CRM software comparisons, there are several steps you’ll need to take.

 These steps include assessing vendor capabilities, negotiating price and, finally, making a selection.
-Following a CRM software selection guide can help you organize the shortlisting process, ensuring you don’t accidentally skip a step.
+Following a CRM comparison guide can help you organize the shortlisting process, ensuring you don’t accidentally skip a step.

 The 8 Best CRM Software Vendors

-A great place to start in your CRM selection process is by looking at the top CRM software vendors on the market.
+A great place to start for CRM comparisons is to look at the top CRM software vendors on the market.
 Based on our research, these eight vendors are the best of the best.
 We took into account our personal experience, third-party reviews and the available feature sets to determine which ones would rank the highest.

 As the name implies, Salesforce Sales Cloud is a cloud-based system for managing customer relationships.
 Users can manage all channels of contact communication, including phone, email, direct mail, and social media accounts.